Wests Tigers: Coach Ivan Cleary 2017–2018

-Coach Michael Maguire 2019-2022
+Coach Michael Maguire 2019–2022

 With the signs that Cleary was leaving the club, a search was underway for his replacement.
 The same day the club announced Cleary's departure Michael Maguire was announced as coach through to the end of 2021.
 One of Michael Maguires early decisions at the club following the Christmas break was to remove the "co-captain" arrangement and appoint Moses Mbye as the club's sole and only captain.

 Under the guidance of Maguire, Wests Tigers football club has changed the team's slogan.
 "On the Bus" was replaced with "This is Our Jungle" for the 2019 season.

 Salary cap breaches

-On 19 December 2018 the NRL Integrity Unit under the guidance of the NRL CEO Todd Greenburg announced the Wests Tigers had been found to have fraudulently and intentionally breached the NRL Salary Cap.
+On 19 December 2018 the NRL Integrity Unit under the guidance of the NRL CEO Todd Greenberg announced the Wests Tigers had been found to have fraudulently and intentionally breached the NRL Salary Cap.
 Greenburg announced that when playmaker Robbie Farah was released to the South Sydney Rabbitohs in 2016, CEO Justin Pascoe had offered to employ Farah back at the club on his retirement from football in return for Robbie agreeing to leave without incident.
 Despite Farah never accepting this position, and despite this story being broadcast in the media at the time, the NRL Integrity Unit decided that this offer was a sufficient incentive for Robbie to leave, it should have been formally lodged with the NRL.
 This was constituted a serious breach of the salary cap.
 The football club was fined $750,000, include the alleged salary offered to Robbie of $639,000 to the 2019 salary cap and CEO Pascoe was advised it was the intention of the NRL to de-register the experienced sports administrator from ever managing a club in the NRL.

 The football club appealed this decision, and on 1 March 2019 the NRL backtracked on the position from December 2018 and halved the fine to $350,000, allowed the club to split the $639,000 of the cap breach over seasons 2019 and 2020 and CEO Justin Pascoe would be stood down for 6 months only (backdated to the original date of 19 December 2018).

 In the interim, Wests Ashfield CEO, Simon Cook, assumed the role of interim CEO at the football club, and temporarily stood down from his position on the football club board.
 Head of Football Kelly Egan left the club prior to Pascoe's return as did chairman Marino Go and Chief Operating Officer Ryan Webb.